Android Download & Installation Guide

 Can I change my language preferences after setup?

 Yes.
 Tap the menu icon on the Dashboard to open the side drawer, then go to Settings → Languages.
-Tap Add more to enter edit mode and select additional languages, then tap Done to save.
+Tap Add more to enter edit mode, select additional languages, then tap Done to exit edit mode and Save to persist your selection.
+Exiting without tapping Save discards your changes.

 What if I tap "Not now" on the accessibility permission?

 Tapping Not now takes you back to the previous screen.
-You can grant the accessibility permission later through your device settings, but Wispr Flow requires it to insert dictated text into apps.
+You can grant the permission later through your device settings, but Flow requires it to insert dictated text into apps.

 The Flow Bubble doesn't respond when I tap it